 \section{Strong bundles and Fredholm sections}

-With the notion of scale smoothness and M-polyfolds in place, the purpose of this section is to introduce the remaining notions of bundles and Fredholm sections that are used in the statement of the polyfold regularization theorem, which uses M-polyfolds as ambient spaces and associates a unique cobordism class of smooth compact manifolds to each suitable Fredholm section.
-Here and throughout we will discuss neither isotropy (which requires a generalization to groupoids modeled on M-polyfolds with orbifolds as perturbed zero sets), nor orientations (which require determinant line bundles of the Fredholm sections).
+With the notion of scale smoothness and M-polyfolds in place, the purpose of this section is to introduce the remaining notions of bundles and Fredholm sections that are used in the statement of the polyfold regularization theorem.
+Recall that this result uses M-polyfolds as ambient spaces and associates a unique cobordism class of smooth compact manifolds to each suitable Fredholm section.
+Here and throughout we will discuss neither isotropy (which requires a generalization to groupoids modeled on M-polyfolds with orbifolds as perturbed zero sets) nor orientations (which require determinant line bundles of the Fredholm sections).
 Boundaries and corners are discussed further in Remark~\ref{rmk:RegularizationCorners}.
 Let us moreover mention that, while we introduce the notion of bundles and Fredholm sections in the general framework of retractions, the implicit function and regularization theorems are presently published only in the more restrictive setting of splicings.
-To guide the presentation we begin with the statement and vague introduction of the new notions, which will then be made precise step by step in the following sections.
+To guide the presentation we begin with the statement and vague introduction of the new notions, which will then be made precise in a step by step manner in the following sections.

-\begin{theorem}[\bf Polyfold regularization] Let $p:\cY\to\cX$ be a strong M-polyfold bundle with corners (see Definition \ref{def:sBundle}) modeled on sc-Hilbert spaces, and let $s:\cX\to\cY$ be a proper Fredholm section (see Definition \ref{def:scFredholmSection}).
+\begin{theorem}[\bf Polyfold regularization, \cite{HoferWysockiZehnder2} Thm.5.22] Let ${\rm pr}:\cY\to\cX$ be a strong M-polyfold bundle with corners (see Definition \ref{def:sBundle}) modeled on sc-Hilbert spaces, and let $s:\cX\to\cY$ be a proper Fredholm section (see Definition \ref{def:scFredholmSection}).
 Then there exists a class of sc$^+$-sections $\nu:\cX\to\cY$ (see Definition \ref{def:sc+}) supported near $s^{-1}(0)$ such that $s+\nu$ is transverse to the zero section and $(s+\nu)^{-1}(0)$ carries the structure of a smooth compact manifold with corners.

 Moreover, for any other such perturbation $\nu':\cX\to\cY$ there exists a smooth compact cobordism between $(s+\nu')^{-1}(0)$ and $(s+\nu)^{-1}(0)$. \end{theorem}